Arts District, Los Angeles: 1970s-1980s

+1990s

 In 1994, the nonprofit group Downtown Arts Development Association (DADA) was formed as a spinoff of LARABA by several artist members of the LARABA board of directors in order to provide a platform for the burgeoning downtown art scene; DADA hosted exhibits of more than 400 downtown artists in 1994–1998.
 After 1994, the heart of the Arts District was Bloom's General Store, presided over by Joel Bloom, a veteran of Chicago's Second City, who became an advocate for the community and who is remembered as The Arts District's once and only unofficial mayor.
 (Bloom died in 2007, but his memory is honored with a plaque from the city declaring the triangle around Third, Traction, and Rose to be Joel Bloom Square.)
 Cornerstone Theater, an enterprise that brings community theater to locations all around the country, resided on Traction Avenue for 20 years.
 Around the corner, on Hewitt at 4th Place, the nonprofit ArtShare offers lessons in art, dance, theater, and music to urban youth and features a small theater once used by Padua Playwrights.
 Padua stages plays around the city, often in non-traditional environments, and hosts playwriting workshops.

-In February 2020 the website la-artsdistrict.com la-artsdistrict.com was launched to highlight Arts District mural art and artists to the public.
-It includes a current map of the Arts District and professional photos of the mural artwork found here and in the surrounding downtown LA neighborhoods.
-The website also highlights local artists with art maps, interviews & photos specific to them.
-2020 Arts District mural art.
+2000s

+In 2001, the Southern California Institute of Architecture (SCI-Arc) relocated from Marina Del Rey, California to Downtown Los Angeles, to the former Santa Fe Freight Depot building and has been an anchor for the Arts District.